GeminiDRSoftware/DRAGONS/recipe_system/doc/rs_ProgManual/interfaces.rst

-The RecipeMapper uses these tags to search *geminidr* packages, first by immediately narrowing the search to the applicable instrument package and then by using the ``context`` parameter, further focusing the recipe search.
+The RecipeMapper uses these tags to search *geminidr* packages, first by immediately narrowing the search to the applicable instrument package and then by using the ``mode`` parameter, further focusing the recipe search.
 In this case, the instrument and package are ``gmos``.
 The Mapper classes have an understanding of this, and set their own attribute on Mapper instances called, ``pkg``: